Eton 409A Valuations for Late-Stage, Private Companies

 For late-stage startups, one of the biggest concerns is whether a 409A will hold up under review.
 A weak report can put safe harbor protection at risk, delay equity grants and board approvals, and stall financial audits, often forcing costly rework at the worst possible time.

-With a perfect audit record, Eton ensures every valuation protects safe harbor and meets the level of detail auditors and stakeholders expect.
+With a perfect audit record, Eton ensures every valuation meets IRS standards and the level of detail auditors and stakeholders expect.

 The valuation needs of late-stage startups rarely stop at 409As.
 You also need ASC 718 valuations for stock-based compensation, purchase price allocations to support M&A, fair value measurements for complex assets, and gift or estate valuations for founders and executives.